gavin-peterkin/gavin-peterkin.github.io/_posts/2017-08-11-software_design.md

 in the past year and a half from colleagues and lots of online research.
 I've had the pleasure (pain) of working on legacy python projects that had files with thousands of lines of function definitions and zero classes.
-I've worked on spaghetti code, and when I first started, I probably wrote my fair share of spaghetti code as well.
-Now, I'm also getting into learning C, which is opening up a whole new lower-level world of computing!
+I've worked on spaghetti code, and when I first started with python, I probably wrote my fair share of spaghetti code as well.
+Now, I'm also getting into learning C, which is opening up a whole new world of lower-level computing!

-## Really basic principles I tried to follow
+## Really basic things I try to do

 1. **Modularity and Organization**:
 Organizing code into different components that _make physical sense_.
 By that I mean